 The Vital Role Carbohydrates Play

 Carbohydrates are vital to your nutrition plan.
-They not only fuel the brain and nervous system, but they are an important energy source which is converted to glycogen to fuel your muscles.
+They not only fuel the brain and nervous system, but they are an important energy source that is converted to glycogen to fuel your muscles.
 So our jobs are to provide the body with just enough for these purposes and no more.

 How Many Carbohydrates Should You Eat?